egarofalo/beer-blocks/readme.txt

 Power-up the Gutenberg editor with advanced and powerful blocks that help you build websites very fast!
 Beer blocks is free, and always will be!

+Beer Blocks implements the grid system and components of the Bootstrap 4 Framework.
+It also contains a block that allows you to insert Font Awesome 5 icons, and contain other usefull blocks, such as, Info Box, Advanced Header, Section, etc.

 Simply select a block within the "Beer Blocks" category and you will notice that it will allow you customize it very easily.

 == Installation ==